 Rest the injured area to speed healing but do not become entirely immobile.
 Add gentle range-of-motion exercises to encourage some muscle use while you are recovering.

 I = Ice

 Applying ice to injuries reduces pain and swelling.
-A sports doctor in Austin, TX recommends a schedule of icing for 10 to 15 minutes and then waiting one or two hours before re-applying.
+A sports doctor in Austin, TX, recommends a schedule of icing for 10 to 15 minutes and then waiting one or two hours before re-applying.
 Alternating ice with rest is safer than keeping ice on the injury continuously.
-You can use a bag of ice, an ice pack or a bag of frozen vegetables for cold treatments.
+You can use a bag of ice, an ice pack, or a bag of frozen vegetables for cold treatments.

 C = Compression

 Compression helps to minimize swelling and provides some support to the injury.
 A sports doctor in Austin, TX, can show you how to wrap an elastic bandage around the injury for compression.
-When using elastic bandages, be careful not to wrap too tightly.
-Loosen it if you experience numbness, tingling or skin color changes.
+When using elastic bandages, be careful not to wrap them too tightly.
+Loosen it if you experience numbness, tingling, or skin color changes.
 Remove the bandage or keep it very loose while you are sleeping.

 E = Elevation

 When you elevate an injured body part, it helps to prevent the pooling of fluid that leads to swelling.
 Reducing swelling will lessen pain and help to maintain range of motion.
 Position the injured area above the level of the heart.
 It may help to prop up limbs with extra pillows.
 If swelling returns, repeat the elevation routine.
 Controlling swelling with elevation can speed up the healing process.